-Column Name Description Interface The name assigned to the network adapter (e.g. eth0).
-Type Indicates that it is a physical adapter ('Physical').
-Virtual Network The name of the Virtuozzo Virtual Network, if any, associated with the network adapter.
-Note: To learn more about the notion of Virtuozzo Virtual Networks and their relation to physical adapters, VLAN adapters, and Containers, please refer to the Managing Virtual Networks section (p.
-298).
+Column Name Description Interface The name assigned to the network adapter (e.g. eth0). Туре Indicates that it is a physical adapter ('Physical').
+Virtual Network The name of the virtual network, if any, associated with the network adapter.
+Note: To learn more about the notion of virtual networks and their relation to physical adapters, VLAN adapters, and virtual environments, please refer to the Managing Virtual Networks section (p.
+379).
 IP Addresses The IP addresses assigned to the network adapter.
 MAC Address The MAC address of the network adapter.

-The Configure button allows you to connect this physical network adapter to any of the available Virtuozzo Virtual Networks.
-To assign IP addresses and other network parameters to the adapter, use a command line interface and the ifconfig utility.
+The Configure button allows you to connect this physical network adapter to any of the available virtual networks.
+To assign IP addresses and other network parameters to the adapter, use a command line interface and the ifconfigure.